Tilting objects in the extended heart of a $t$-structure: Extended tilting objects

 \subsection{Projective dimension of extended tilting objects}

-We will show in this section that the projective dimension of a extended tilting object is $\leq1$.
+We will show in this section that the projective dimension of an extended tilting object is $\leq1$.
 For this, we will need to introduce the higher $\E$-extension groups of an extriangulated category $\D.$

 As a precedent, let us recall that one can define higher $\E$-extension groups in exact categories by splicing short exact sequences \cite[Chap.
 6]{FS}.
 A similar thing has been done for extriangulated categories in \cite[Sect.
 3.2]{G}.
 For the reader's convenience, and in order to have a language in the forthcoming proofs of the paper, we recall some ideas from \cite[Sect.
 3.2]{G}.